Cordell Bank National Marine Sanctuary

 in the nation protecting an ocean area of 399 square nautical miles (529 square miles) off the

 northern California coast.
+In 2015, NOAA expanded the sanctuary boundaries, resulting in protection of a total area of approximately 1,286 square miles (971 square nautical miles).
 The sanctuary is charged with protecting and conserving the site's

 resources while allowing uses that are compatible with resource protection.

 Cordell Bank National Marine Sanctuary is located entirely in federal waters and managed by the

 sanctuary superintendent and staff with oversight provided by the

 in Silver Spring, Maryland.
 A sanctuary advisory council has been established to provide advice and

 recommendations on various issues of concern throughout the sanctuary.

 Acting as the federal resource trustee responsible for managing Cordell Bank National Marine